< Go to Slacklines

 Hands-on Gear Review

 Gibbon Travelline Review

 Overall avg rating 3.0 of 5 based on 1 review.
 Most recent review: March 6, 2013

 Cons: Shreds over time, relatively short, limited use

-The Gibbon Travelline is lighter-weight portable line with a nice stretch and feel for aerial tricks.
-Stretching up to 49 feet, the Travelline is easy to setup with a single ratchet system and offers a nice line for the beginner and more advanced aerialist.
+The Gibbon Travelline is a lighter-weight portable line with a nice stretch and feel for aerial tricks.
+Stretching up to 49 feet, the Travelline is easy to setup with a light-weight single ratchet system and offers a nice line for the beginner and more advanced aerialist.
 Although a great purchase, the Travelline has the tendency to shred in the ratchet and the ratchet system has been known to become problematic after only a year or so.
 We recommend this line for those who enjoy the Gibbon Surfline but are looking for something they can take with them on trips.

 With a single ratchet tightening system, the Gibbon Travelline is very easy to setup and take down in a short amount of time by virtually anyone.
 The Travelline spans up to 49 feet and can be setup relatively low to the ground for beginners.

 The Travelline is a line for beginners and more advanced aerial trickliners that plan to take their tricks on the road.
 Similar in feel to the Gibbon Jibline and Gibbon Surfline, the Travelline has a nice bounce and recoil allowing the advanced aerialist to attract a crowd.
 The Travelline does offer a nice stretch for those that prefer to practice static balance postures on the line, although we still prefer tubular webbing for this purpose.

 The Travelline is made of thin stretchy webbing tightened by a quality ratchet system.
 Unfortunately with 2" ratchet tightening systems the tendency is for the webbing to rub on the edges of the ratchet and fray over time, and we have noticed that the Travelline's especially thin webbing is more prone to fray.